-Autism Ontario is guided by the board of directors, composed of parents, people on the spectrum, and respected professionals, who provide governance, expertise and guidance to the organization on a volunteer basis.
+Autism Ontario is guided by the board of directors, composed of parents, people on the spectrum, and respected professionals, who provide governance, expertise, and guidance to the organization on a volunteer basis.

 Now more than ever, we must be active and deliberate in listening to and including all autistic voices across the province.
 We will continue to expand our reach to neglected segments of our community.
 We will work to provide spaces of support and advocacy for our Black and Indigenous communities.
 And we will work together to dismantle the systems of oppression that prevent many autistic individuals from realizing their potential and living meaningful lives.

-The Autism Ontario provincial office is located in Toronto, which is on the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
+The Autism Ontario provincial office is located in Toronto, which is on the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
 Toronto is covered by Treaty 13 signed with the Mississaugas of the Credit, and the Williams Treaties signed with multiple Mississaugas and Chippewa bands.

 We recognize, however, that our staff, volunteers, members, and the wider community are located all over the province, on different Treaty lands.
 It is important to recognize that wherever we are in Ontario, we are located on the traditional territory of Indigenous peoples dating back time immemorial, and we want to show our respect for their contributions and recognize the role of treaty making in what some of us know as Ontario, still shared land, based on treaty.

 We invite you to take a moment to make a personal connection to the land where you’re visiting our website from today, and recognize the contributions of the Indigenous peoples in your location.

-On this National Day of Truth and Reconciliation, we remember and commemorate those who have experienced residential schools.
+On the National Day of Truth and Reconciliation, we remember and commemorate those who have experienced residential schools.
 We honour the healing journeys of survivors, their families and communities and uphold our commitment to the ongoing process of reconciliation.
 We are hopeful that this will allow for meaningful dialogue surrounding the impacts and legacy residential schools have left behind while honouring the strengths and contributions of Indigenous communities nationwide.

-Orange Shirt Society: https://www.orangeshirtday.org/
+- Orange Shirt Society: www.orangeshirtday.org

-National Centre for Truth and Reconciliation: https://nctr.ca/
+- National Centre for Truth and Reconciliation: https://nctr.ca

-The Gord Downie & Chanie Wenjack Fund: https://downiewenjack.ca/a-day-to-listen/
+- The Gord Downie & Chanie Wenjack Fund: https://downiewenjack.ca/a-day-to-listen

-The National Residential School Crisis Line: 1-866-925-4419
+- The National Residential School Crisis Line: 1-866-925-4419